wugengxin/proxy/readme.md

 service in order to send the data to the Remote Server end point.
 Once the write request has been completed, the I/O service will invoke the **handle_upstream_write** completion handler.
-This handler will complete the cycle for the red phase by re-registering a read request coupled with the **handle_downstream_read** method as the associated completion handler.
+This handler will complete the cycle for the red phase by re-registering with the I/O service an asynchronous read request from the downstream end-point coupled with the **handle_downstream_read** method as the associated completion handler.

 ![ScreenShot](http://www.partow.net/images/tcpproxy_state_redphase_diagram.png?raw=true "TCP Proxy Red Phase Diagram - Copyright Arash Partow")